Will You be Disrupted?

-It is well accepted in the business world that if you aren’t growing, you’re dying.
+In the business world, we readily accept the concept that if you aren’t growing, you’re dying.
 Meaning, you cannot rest on your laurels for any significant length of time.
 So what about the future?
 Will you wait to be disrupted?
 Will you disrupt yourself?
 Will you be the disruptor to competitors?

 You know the many stories about those who failed to follow the path Ridge followed at WD40.
 One example, Eastman Kodak, comes to mind since I enjoy photography.
-In fact, I recently gave my grandson a small Kodak DX6490 digital camera (introduced 2003).
-It was one of the first digital cameras and at the time was very advanced.
+I recently gave my grandson a small Kodak DX6490 digital camera (introduced 2003).
+That camera was one of the first digital cameras and, at the time, was very advanced.
 The sensor is small (4 megapixels).
 The optics were also advanced with a 10X optical zoom lens.
-The camera functions allowed for fully automatic use or just about fully manual use (I am not sure but I think focusing was automatic no matter what).
+The camera functions allowed for fully automatic use or just about fully manual use (I am not sure, but I think focusing was automatic no matter what).
 Kodak didn’t follow through with marketing and further design initiatives.
 Why?
 Because they didn’t want to “cannibalize” their existing film and chemical business.
 That business was (is?) very lucrative.
-Kodak is a mere shadow of its former self, with about 8,000 employees today from a high of about 145,000 at its peak.
+Kodak is a mere shadow of its former self.
+Today, Kodak has about 8,000 employees from a high of about 145,000 at its peak.